anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

      - External networks provide network connectivity for a cloud infrastructure tenant to resources outside of the tenant space.
    * - Fluentd
-     - An open-source data collector for unified logging layer, which allows data collection and consumption for better use and understanding of data. **Fluentd** is a CNCF graduated project.
+     - An open source data collector for unified logging layer, which allows data collection and consumption for better use and understanding of data. **Fluentd** is a CNCF graduated project.
    * - Functest
-     - An open-source project part of Anuket LFN project.
+     - An open source project part of Anuket LFN project.
 It addresses functional testing with a collection of state-of-the-art virtual infrastructure test suites, including automatic VNF testing.
    * - Hardware resources
      - Compute, storage and network hardware resources on which the cloud infrastructure platform software, virtual